Last updated on May 12th, 2022

 Personal Injury Solicitors

 After collating any evidence available you should discuss this with a personal injury solicitor who can review the situation and chances of a successful arm injury claim.
 Traditionally, where it’s believed a successful claim is likely most solicitors will look to take your claim on by way of a No Win No Fee arrangement which effectively means you will only have to pay a “success fee” once the claim is won.
-The success fee is normally around 25% of any compensation awarded and this is agreed before the solicitor will take on your case.
+The success fee is normally around 25% of any compensation awarded and this is agreed upon before the solicitor will take on your case.

 When agreement has been reached, the evidence and arm injury compensation claim will be lodged with the courts with a copy made available to the defendant.
-We often see defendants offering out-of-court settlements where negligence is fairly straightforward or has already been agreed.
+We often see defendants offering out-of-court settlements where negligence is fairly straightforward or has already been agreed upon.
 While this does obviously reduce the legal expenses of the defendant it can also speed up the payment process for the claimant.
-In the event that there is a dispute over negligence, or a formal ruling is required on shared negligence, these type of arm injury claims would likely go before the courts.
+In the event that there is a dispute over negligence, or a formal ruling is required on shared negligence, these types of arm injury claims would likely go before the courts.